-This post is for copies of manuals that I can’t find online.
+This post is for copies of manuals and other stuff that I can’t find online.
 If I have a copy I will scan it and post it here.
-I expect this post will typically be found by people looking for things.
+I expect this post will typically be found by people searching for specific things listed here.
 I’ll add things as I get them.

 There are a few floppy images mostly of driver disks, made with WinImage.
 You can download WinImage and use it free for 30 days, plenty of time to make copies of, or extract files from, floppy images downloaded here.
 But I strongly suggest registering your copy — it is a useful program and worth supporting.